luciferes/poker/README.md

 ### twopair(ranks) -> tuple  of two pair rank

-Return tuple of highpair and lowpair if hand is twopair, false otherwise
+Return tuple of highpair and lowpair if hand is twopair, false otherwise.

 ###### **Example**
 ~~~~~~